Selenocyanate: Reactions

 Selenocyanate is oxidised to selenium and cyanate by bis (trifluoroacetoxy) iodobenzene.

+Conversely, triphenylphosphine reduces it to cyanide.

+Organic selenocyanates (RSeCN) tend, in nucleophilic substitutions, to react as sources of RSe^{+} and CN^{−}.
+They are in a reversible equilibrium with isoselenocyanates (RN=C=Se).

 Application

 Selenocyanate is component of pollution from oil refineries and mine drainage water.
 Remediation methods have been investigated to extract selenocyanate from water.
 Methods considered include precipitation by metal salts, or extraction by plants.
 Indian mustard converts some selenocyanate to selenocystine and selenomethionine, and volatiles dimethylselenide and methylselenocyanate.